 For both price and value, Leadpages is the winner because we don’t limit your traffic or popup capabilities or force you to pay more as you grow.
 For example, Unbounce must be upgraded if the plan limit is exceeded (eight pop-ups/ sticky bars in the essential plan).
 An upgrade from their basic plan is required within Unbounce if you want to publish greater than 75 pages, include more than eight popups or sticky bars, or enable upwards of 500,000 monthly visitors.

-As the most affordable option for landing pages and conversion tools, Leadpages also has unique offerings like the Leadmeter, email trigger links, opt-in texts, checkout, and countdown built into their editor… not to mention an integrated website builder.
+As the most affordable option for landing pages and conversion tools, Leadpages also has unique offerings like the Leadmeter, checkout, and countdown built into their editor… not to mention an integrated website builder.

 So, is the final winner Leadpages or Unbounce?
 The answer, of course, depends on what you’re looking for: